Robbie Grossman Preview, Player Props: Rangers vs. Twins

 Robbie Grossman At The Plate

-- Grossman is batting .231 with 19 doubles, a triple, eight home runs and 35 walks.
+- Grossman has 20 doubles, a triple, eight home runs and 36 walks while hitting .232.

-- He has gone deep in 9.2% of his games this year, and 2.4% of his trips to the dish.
+- He has hit a home run in 9.1% of his games this season, and 2.4% of his plate appearances.

-- Grossman has had at least one RBI in 25.3% of his games this year (22 of 87), with more than one RBI 10 times (11.5%).
-He has also been responsible for three or more of his team's runs in five contests.
+- Grossman has an RBI in 23 of 88 games this year, with multiple RBI in 10 of them.
+He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.